luis-l/UnityAssets/README.md

 - Attributes which can be used on a custom node class to categorize and add an icon to your custom node.
 - A custom blackboard inspector to add variables (specify key and type).
 - Custom inspector for nodes that need to reference other nodes like Interrupts and Semaphore Guards, the inspector lets you push a button to activate a linking action, in which you can click on nodes to link.
-- A simple "nicify" feature which automatically lays out the tree neatly.
+- A simple [nicify](https://twitter.com/i/status/855851944103092224) feature which automatically lays out the tree neatly.
 - Visual highlighting feedback to quickly see what nodes are being referenced by other nodes and which nodes get aborted by a conditional abort.
 - Multiple behaviour tree editors can be opened at once.
 - Viewing a running behaviour tree just requires clicking on a game object with behaviour tree component.